MisterVector/Innectis-Dedicated-Plugin/README.md

 A gitstats report has been generated for this repository here: http://archives.codespeak.org/innectis/information/gitstats_report/index.html

+Note that the data from this report comes from the original IDP repository which is not housed here.

 The sections below will explain how to setup the IDP so that you can edit the source code as well as run a copy of the IDP.

 ## Assumptions